Billplz/api_slate/source/index.html.md

 Each redirect request includes a x_signature which is generated using HMAC-SHA256 algorithm and shared XSignature Key, along with the parameters passed in the request.

-To verify that the request came from Billplz, compute the HMAC-SHA256 digest according to the <a href="#x-signature-section">X Signature section</a> and compare it to the value in the `x_signature` parameter.
+To verify that the request came from Billplz, compute the HMAC-SHA256 digest according to the <a href="#x-signature">X Signature section</a> and compare it to the value in the `x_signature` parameter.
 If they match, you can be sure that the redirection was sent from Billplz and the data has not been compromised.

 <aside class="success">
   By default, X Signature Redirect URL feature is activated for account registered starting September 2018.